-- 6.19 The IVM phase can be broken down into several steps, as shown in Figure 12 overleaf.
-Each of the steps are described in the remainder of this section. - 6.20 In summary, the single future situations and situation trees developed in Steps 3-5 are passed to the IVM and are optimised against COST in EBSD mode (Step 6, single futures) and Adaptive mode (Step 7, situation trees).
-The outputs are presented via the visualisation tool (Steps 8 and 9). - 6.21 The outputs will help us form an initial view of the sort of solutions produced by the IVM and identify trends and issues.
+The IVM phase can be broken down into several steps which are described in the remainder of this section.
+In summary, the single future situations and situation trees developed in Steps 3-5 (and described in Section 5 of this method statement) will be passed to the IVM and are optimised against COST in EBSD mode (Step 6, single futures) and Adaptive mode (Step 7, situation trees).
+The outputs will be presented via the visualisation tool (Steps 8 and 9).

+The outputs will help us form an initial view of the sort of solutions produced by the IVM and identify trends and issues.
 The situations run will also generate information to inform policy discussions, such as the consideration of environmental destination or the impact of non-PWS demand.
-The outputs will inform the ongoing stakeholder consultation process and help establish which options are selected more frequently and initial tipping points. - 6.22 Taking all of this information into consideration, we will be able to identify our preferred least cost solutions to the baseline planning problem. - 6.23 Alternative programmes of investment will then be developed using metrics other than COST and both single and multi-objective optimisations (Steps 10 and 11, with the IVM in Pareto mode). - 6.24 The outputs of these runs are also viewed in the visualisation tool and passed to Stage 4 of the BVP process for the shortlisting.
+The outputs will inform the ongoing stakeholder consultation process and help establish which options are selected more frequently and initial tipping points.

+Taking all of this information into consideration, we will be able to identify our preferred least cost solutions to the baseline planning problem.
+Alternative programmes of investment will then be developed using metrics other than COST and both single and multi-objective optimisations.
+The outputs of these runs will also be viewed in the visualisation tool and passed to Stage 4 of the BVP process for the shortlisting.
-Figure 13: Investment Modelling as part of development of a plan

-Method Statement: Best Value Planning Updated Version January 2022